UnseenWizzard/git_training/README.md

 As you can see, a new commit with the changes we wanted shows up on branch.

-> At this point note that like with any other kind of getting changes onto a branch that we've seen before, any conflicts that arrise during a `cherry-pick` will have to be _resolved_ by us, before the command can go through.
+> At this point note that like with any other kind of getting changes onto a branch that we've seen before, any conflicts that arise during a `cherry-pick` will have to be _resolved_ by us, before the command can go through.
 >
 > Also like all other commands you can either `--continue` a `cherry-pick` when you've resolved conflicts, or decide to `--abort` the command entirely.